The Dark Valley: Plot

 Greider rescues Luzi from the grasp of the Brenners after she marries Lukas and is abducted.
 Greider challenges them to a duel on the next day.
 Rather than waiting for the appointed duel, the brothers try to ambush Greider at the remote mountain cabin where he is holed up.
 At dawn they come after him, attacking all together.
 A shootout ensues.
 Greider is outnumbered four-to-one, but he has the advantage of a Winchester lever-action repeating rifle, while the Brenners all wield two shot side-by-side and breechloading rifles and are unfamiliar with a repeating rifle.
 Skillfully leveraging this edge, Greider kills or leaves for dead the remaining four brothers.
 He then seeks to deliver the message of their deaths to their father, but discovers that some citizens of the town remain loyal to Brenner senior.

 As Greider approaches Brenner's home he is attacked by the blacksmith, a hulking giant brandishing a large iron log hook.
 Lukas manages to save Greider by shooting the blacksmith, but not before the hook finds its way through Grieder's shoulder.
 After the fight, Greider storms Old Brenner's house and finds him in his bed.
 Greider gives Old Brenner a picture of his mother, explaining the reason for killing Old Brenner's sons and now him.
 Old Brenner reveals to Greider that he is Greider's father (a product of his mother's rape by Brenner on her wedding night) and so therefore he has murdered his own half-brothers.
-Brenner asks him "to make it quick" and Greider obliges by shooting him in the heart.
+Knowing he will die, Brenner asks him "to make it quick" and Greider obliges by shooting him in the heart.
 Greider recovers for three weeks from his wounds.
-Meanwhile, the various families that live on the valley ask to punish Greider as many have relatives to Old Brenner due to his ways.
-Greider leaves the valley, never to return.
+Meanwhile, the various families that live on the valley ask to punish Greider as many have relatives to Old Brenner due to his ways and still being subjected to conservative belief that "rulers are always right" but they are too weak-willed to fight him plus he can easily kill them.
+With his vengeance fulfilled and realizing how hopeless the townsfolks are, Greider silently leaves the valley, never to return.